application release automation (ARA)

 ARA also provides more transparency and automation to application code.
 This enables collaboration across different IT teams, which is a staple of DevOps.
 ARA also promotes common DevOps goals such as automation, workflow management and environment modeling for faster and more lean development times.
 Automation tools in ARA can help orchestrate the software lifecycle as well.

 Most large public cloud hosts have their own ARA tools.
 Normally, they will also have some form of code testing, scheduled deployments, automated web server configuration and debugging tools.

-As an example, IBM's UrbanCode Deploy allows users to deploy applications to distributed data centers, cloud and virtualized environments.
-Its plugin ecosystem also eliminates scripting needs and aids in building DevOps toolchains.
+As an example, IBM UrbanCode Deploy enables users to deploy applications to distributed data centers, the cloud and virtualized environments.
+Its plugin ecosystem also eliminates scripting needs and aids in building DevOps tool chains.